-Dataset tiles Array Bounding boxes of tiles.
+Dataset tiles Array Compound (Float X 4, Integer) Bounding boxes of tiles.
+Components: westBoundLongitude: Float eastBoundLongitude: Float southBoundLatitude: Float northBoundLatitude: Float tileID: Integer (tile identifier)

-Compound (Float X Components:

-4, Integer) westBoundLongitude: Float

-eastboundLongitude: Float

-southBoundLatitude: Float

-northBoundLatitude: Float

-tileID: Integer (tile identifier)

-The details of tiling methods are left to product specifications in this edition of S-100.
+The details of tiling methods are left to Product Specifications in this edition of S-100.
 This profile does not specify an ordering for the tiles, nor does it control the use or non-use of hierarchical tiling schemes.
-Part 8 (clause 8-7.1) requires that any tiling scheme used must be completely described as part of the Product Specification for a particular data product.
+Part 8 (clause 8-87) requires that any tiling scheme used must be completely described as part of the Product Specification for a particular data product.
 This includes the dimensions, location and data density of tiles as well as a tile identification mechanism (tileID).